 F. NAATP members must conduct ongoing internal evaluation of their operations as part of a commitment to ongoing improvement.

-Section III: Facilities
+Section IV: Facilities

 A. All applicable local, state, and federal life safety, occupational safety, health, and fire codes must be met.